pmean/build-website/text/04/advanced-spss.md

 outcome.
 In this case, it means that people left for reasons unrelated to whether they might get a promotion sooner rather than later.
-This is worth investigating; perhaps people left because they were frustrated and didn\'t expect to get promoted anytime soon.
+This is worth investigating; perhaps people left because they were frustrated and didn't expect to get promoted anytime soon.

 Survival models are used a lot in cancer studies and you should also investigate whether censoring is independent of outcome.
 If, for